penguinencounter/colormagic/README.md

 Of course, using the Unsafe API is completely optional.
 If you don't want to use it, you don't have to.

-> [!WARNING]
-> **Please don't use the Unsafe API when asking for support.** (If the two APIs don't have parity for some reason, or if swapping them out doesn't work, please report that as a bug.)
+> If the two main library files don't have parity for some reason, or if swapping them out doesn't work, please report that as a bug.

+### 2.3. `colormagic_min.lua`
+This is `colormagic_unsafe` compressed for size.
+Shorter, less descriptive error messages and less features.
+Check the API documentation for differences.
+Notably, `fromBase64Chunked`/`toBase64Chunked` throw errors, and `pnginfo` doesn't do the right thing.

 ## 3. Installation
-Drop the two lua files somewhere in your avatar.
+Drop the lua files somewhere in your avatar.

 Use the following to use the library in your script:
 ```lua